PIAT: After World War II

 The PIAT remained in service until the early 1950s, when it was replaced initially by the ENERGA anti-tank rifle grenade and then the American M20 "Super Bazooka".
 The Australian Army briefly used PIATs at the start of the Korean War alongside 2.36 in bazookas, but quickly replaced both weapons with 3.5 in M20 "Super Bazookas".

 The Haganah and the emerging Israel Defence Force (IDF) used PIATs against Arab armour during the 1947–1949 Palestine war.

 PIATs were also used by French and Việt Minh forces during the First Indochina War.
+Some locally-made copies were also used during the First Indochina War.